SvenGroot/JumboCore/README.md

 Because this is a port of an older project, it mostly does not use any fancy new C# language features that were introduced after .Net Framework 4.0, except for the few places where I may have randomly updated some stuff.
+I did decide to add nullable annotations, just to see what it would uncover, and what it uncovered was that, especially in Jumbo Jet, I have a lot of places where I assume stuff is not null because of what part of execution I'm in.
+I mostly just left those, using the null-forgiving operator, since I didn't want to rearchitect the code too much.

 I'm sure the code could be improved in a lot of ways, but that's not a goal at this point.
 This project is not maintained or updated in any way.

 ## Limitations